BLG638-Project/final-project-2022/README.md

   ```

 - Run below commands to make Simstar executable
     - To run Simstar without rendering, use -RenderOffScreen flag
     - To change Simstar's port, use -api_port=XXXX flag
     ```
     cd Simstar
     chmod 777 -R \*
+    ```
+    - Simstar has to be opened parallel in another terminal at each new training or evaluation.
+    ```
     ./Simstar.sh
     ```